Halep withdraws from WTA Finals, Bertens to make debut

-(Reuters) - World number one Simona Halep pulled out of next week’s WTA Finals due to a lower back injury on Thursday, handing Kiki Bertens a spot at the season-ending event in Singapore for the first time.
+(Reuters) - World number one Simona Halep pulled out of next week’s WTA Finals due to a lower back injury on Thursday, handing first alternate Kiki Bertens a spot at the season-ending eight-woman event in Singapore for the first time.

-Halep sustained the injury in a training session ahead of the Wuhan Open last month, her ailment later diagnosed as a herniated disc.
+“The decision was tough for sure,” the 27-year-old Romanian said on her verified Twitter account of an injury sustained during training ahead of the Wuhan Open last month and later diagnosed as a herniated disc.

-“The decision was tough for sure,” the 27-year-old Romanian told WTA Insider.

 “It’s always difficult to withdraw from a big tournament.
 Actually, I think it’s the first time in my life.
 So it was a tough decision but it’s better for my health.